 This is why Bruce Lee said:

 The successful warrior is the average man, with laser-like focus.Bruce Lee

 According to a study from Microsoft, the average human has about an 8-second attention span.
 And this is less than that of a goldfish, which has an attention span of about 9 seconds.

 Our attention has shrunk over the years due to all the distractions and digital connectedness in our modern world.

 The truth is that our brain is constantly searching for what’s new and what’s next.

 If you are reading this article right now, chances are, 95% of you will never finish reading it.

 Think about how many books you have bought to read, but never finish.

 The problem is that if you want to achieve great success and produce extraordinary results in life, you need to master the power of focus.

 It’s like the magnifying glass.
-When you put it under the hot sun and focused the sunlight at one single point, the focused energy can burn the paper.
+When you put it under the hot sun and focused the sunlight on one single point, the focused energy can burn the paper.